dbmcclain/Lisp-Actors/README.md

 Such a machine, coupled with the innate security of Actor identities as capabilities tokens, could become unhackable by malevolent adversaries.
 Dale has simulations of this written for ARM processors, using very fast and clever coding at the ARM Assembly level.
 It is really worth your time to study his writings.

 --------------
-Tons of experiments later, much careful tuning, and we now have an Actors machine in Lisp that performs basic SEND/activate of Actors at the rate of 20M Actors/sec [51 ns on Intel i7, 46 ns on Intel i9].
+Tons of experiments later, much careful tuning, and we now have an Actors machine in Lisp that performs basic SEND/activate of Actors at the rate of 20M Actors/sec [51 ns on Intel i7, 46 ns on Intel i9 -- all from high-level (optimized) compiled Lisp].

 4.2 GHz 4-Core Intel i7 -- SEND/Activate Timing
 <img width="400" alt="Screen Shot 2021-05-30 at 10 59 35 AM" src="https://user-images.githubusercontent.com/3160577/120114909-36fee000-c136-11eb-9198-bc0d16acae05.png">